See Also: All About the Human Genome Project

 With its four-letter language, DNA contains the information needed to build the entire human body.
 A gene traditionally refers to the unit of DNA that carries the instructions for making a specific protein or set of proteins.
 Each of the estimated 20,000 to 25,000 genes in the human genome codes for an average of three proteins.

-At present, this technology only can determine the order of up to 800 base pairs of DNA at a time.
-So, to assemble the sequence of all the bases in a large piece of DNA, such as a gene, researchers need to read the sequence of overlapping segments.
+To assemble the sequence of all the bases in a large piece of DNA such as a gene, researchers need to read the sequence of overlapping segments.
 This allows the longer sequence to be assembled from shorter pieces, somewhat like putting together a linear jigsaw puzzle.
 In this process, each base has to be read not just once, but at least several times in the overlapping segments to ensure accuracy.

 Researchers can use DNA sequencing to search for genetic variations and/or mutations that may play a role in the development or progression of a disease.
 The disease-causing change may be as small as the substitution, deletion, or addition of a single base pair or as large as a deletion of thousands of bases.